giorbismiguel/gateways-client/README.md

 $ npm install
 ```

-- Runs the app and open in the browser the following link: http://localhost:3000
+- Runs the app and open: http://localhost:3000 in the browser
 ```
 $ npm start
 ```